-In 2009, National Members voted to consolidate all Divisions within the Australian Association of Occupational Therapists to form Occupational Therapy Australia Limited.
-In 2010, Division Members voted to join Occupational Therapy Australia Limited also.
+In 2009, national members voted to consolidate all divisions within the AAOT to form Occupational Therapy Australia Limited.
+In 2010, division members voted to join Occupational Therapy Australia Limited also.

-The Inaugural Members Commemorative Roll is a list of members, who either joined or renewed their membership on the occasion that the single entity, Occupational Therapy Australia, was formed.
+The Inaugural Members Commemorative Roll is a list of members who either joined or renewed their membership when Occupational Therapy Australia first formed.

-To be eligible for nomination a nominee must be a full member of Occupational Therapy Australia, as must both the nominator and seconder.
+To be eligible for nomination on a Divisional Council, you must be a full member of Occupational Therapy Australia.

-More detailed information regarding the roles and responsibilities of OTA Divisional Councils is available in Divisional Council Roles and Duties.
+More detailed information regarding the roles and responsibilities of OTA Divisional Councils can be found on the OTA Division Councils webpages.

 Occupational Therapy Australia supports the development of numerous interest and regional groups throughout Australia.
 These groups bring together like-minded members interested in a particular area of occupational therapy practice, or members based in a specific geographical location, to discuss various practice issues.